lifaon74/common-classes/src/debug/observables-v5/readme.md

 - no classes: this choice allows blazing fast performances and very small bundle size.
 Indeed, creating a class with the `new` keyword is slow, and method names can't be mangled (minimized), where function calls are really well optimized by javascript engines.
-However, it has a cost: chaining operators or method calls are done through functions, which is a little less elegant (in terms of code readability).
+However, it has a minor cost: chaining operators or method calls are done through functions, which is a little less elegant (in terms of code readability).

 - no `next`, `complete` and `error`: instead this lib use [notifications](#notification).
 In reality, not all *Observables*